darksoul10101/Movie-recommendations-system/README.md

 ## Dataset

-For this project, I utilized the dataset [here](https://raw.githubusercontent.com/YBI-Foundation/Dataset/main/Movies%20Recommendation.csv) from the YBI Foundation Kaggle repository.
+For this project, I utilized the dataset from the YBI Foundation Kaggle repository.
+You can access the dataset [here](https://github.com/YBIFoundation/Dataset/raw/main/Customer%20Purchase.csv).
 This dataset contains comprehensive information about movies, user ratings, and other relevant features necessary for building our recommendation system.

 How It Works